santiagomd11/chord-recognizer/README.md

     ```bash
     venv\Scripts\activate.bat
     ```
-    Then install this packages to avoid errors in the installation
+    Then install this packages first to avoid errors in the installation
     ```bash
     python -m pip install Cython==0.29.14
     ```